f5devcentral/f5-automation-labs/docs/class2/module3/lab1.rst

 #.
 During the installation of the ``super-netops-container`` there were several github repositories cloned, all of which are mapped to the ``/home/snops/`` directory.

-Lets make sure all repositories were mapped correctly.
+Let's make sure all repositories were mapped correctly.

  Execute: ``cd /home/snops``